Michelle Legge

 Lost or stolen cryptocurrency

 You may be able to claim lost or stolen crypto as a loss with the BZSt.
-In order to claim this loss, you need to be able to provide certain evidence.
+To claim this loss, you need to be able to provide certain evidence.
 This includes:

 • The wallet address that the key belongs to